Welcome to Parsoncorner

 This is the place for news and litters.

-The first litter during 2018 will be from Fanny and Monty and I do hope there will be a nice litter end of March or beginning of April.
+Fanny is expecting her litter to Monty and I do hope there will be a nice litter at the end of March or beginning of April.
 Both parents are PLL/LOA/SCA clear.

 Puddin' has been bred to Brooks and I hope for a nice litter after mid April.